 - Non-intrusive interstitial ads

-These are the 5 pillars of a good UX.
+These are the 5 pillars of a good UX and the foundation for how web design influences SEO now.
 This update seeks to reward the websites that solve many of the most popular web user complaints such as slow or unsafe websites, awkward mobile experiences, or cumbersome interstitial ads.

-If your website currently has any of the issues listed above, it’s in your best interest to fix them as soon as possible.
+If your website currently has any of the issues listed above, it’s in your best interest to fix them as soon as possible and avoid critical redesign mistakes that kill your SEO.
 They were likely hurting your conversion rates (and your SEO) prior to the Page Experience update, and they are most definitely hurting you right now.

 Today’s modern web designers need to make a page as beautiful and functional as possible, while still doing their best to optimize site speed by staying mindful of how many elements they add.